luanfujun/deep-painterly-harmonization/README.md

 Note that in the paper we trained a CNN on a dataset of 80,000 paintings collected from [wikiart.org](https://www.wikiart.org), which estimates the stylization level of a given painting and adjust weights accordingly.
 We will release the pre-trained model in the next update.
 Users will need to set those weights manually if running on their new paintings for now.

-Update: Removed a few examples due to image copyright issue.
-You can still find them in ``data/`` folder for testing use only.
+Update: Edited a few examples due to image copyright issue.
+You can still find the old ones in ``data/`` folder for testing use only.

 ## Examples
 Here are some results from our algorithm (from left to right are original painting, naive composite and our output):